blbadger/blbadger.github.io/aperiodic-irrationals.md

 Thus the set of all periodic trajectories (as defined above) is equivalent to the set of all rational numbers, whereas the set of aperiodic trajectories is equivalent to the set of irrational numbers.

-### Periodic but not aperiodic trajectories defined on the rationals
+### Periodic but not aperiodic trajectories may be defined on the rationals

 Restated, discrete maps of continuous functions can only be defined on the rational numbers if the trajectory is periodic.
 The proof that follows assumes that the function $f(x)$ is continuous, but the theorem also applies to discontinuous functions (see below).